Medically reviewed by Jill Johnson, FNP-BC

 If you’re struggling with ED and haven’t tried foreplay, now is the time.
 Foreplay is erotic or intimate physical stimulation with your partner before the “main event” of sexual intercourse.

-For many couples, foreplay includes kissing, oral sex, hand jobs, nipple play, anal stimulation and more — feel free to get creative!
+For many couples, foreplay for men includes kissing, oral sex, hand jobs, nipple play, anal stimulation and more — feel free to get creative!
 As long as both parties are enthusiastically consenting, foreplay is anything you decide to make it.

 The idea is to mentally and physically stimulate yourself to help you maintain a firm erection during sex.
 To be effective, foreplay requires open expression of emotions, communication and consideration of place, pace and style.